mrhavens/git-sigil/GITFIELD.md

 ## 🛡️ Rationale for Redundancy

 The decision to maintain multiple repositories stems from the need to safeguard the project against **deplatforming attempts** and **search engine delistings** and ensure its **long-term availability**.
-Past incidents involving **Mr. Joel Johnson**, **Dr. Peter Gaied**, and **Andrew LeCody** have highlighted the vulnerability of relying on a single platform or search engine.
-By distributing the repository across GitHub, GitLab, Bitbucket, Radicle, Forgejo, Codeberg, and Gitea, we achieve:
+Past incidents involving **Joel Johnson**, **Andrew LeCody**, and **James Henningson** have highlighted the vulnerability of relying on a single platform or search engine.
+By distributing the repository across GitHub, GitLab, Bitbucket, Radicle, Forgejo, and Codeberg, we achieve:

 - **Resilience**: If one platform removes or restricts access, or if search engines like Google delist content, the project remains accessible on other platforms and discoverable via alternative search engines such as Bing, DuckDuckGo, and Yahoo.
 - **Sovereignty**: Radicle’s decentralized nature and Forgejo’s self-hosted infrastructure ensure the project cannot be fully censored or controlled by any single entity.
-- **Diversity**: Each platform’s unique features (e.g., GitHub’s community, GitLab’s CI/CD, Bitbucket’s integrations, Radicle’s decentralization, Forgejo’s self-hosting, Codeberg’s community-driven model, Gitea’s lightweight efficiency) enhance the project’s functionality and reach.
+- **Diversity**: Each platform’s unique features (e.g., GitHub’s community, GitLab’s CI/CD, Bitbucket’s integrations, Radicle’s decentralization, Forgejo’s self-hosting, Codeberg’s community-driven model) enhance the project’s functionality and reach.
 - **Transparency**: Metadata snapshots in the `.gitfield` directory (for internal audit) and public-facing documentation in the `/docs` directory provide a verifiable record of the project’s state across all platforms.

 This multi-repository approach, bolstered by Forgejo’s sovereign hosting and GitHub Pages’ discoverability, reflects a commitment to preserving the integrity, accessibility, and independence of `git-sigil`, ensuring it remains available to contributors and users regardless of external pressures.